 A complete application includes the following:

-- An online application for admission as a University Special student, selecting UNCS Capstone Certificate and the program: Clinical and Community Outcomes.
-This application is received and processed by ACSSS with final decision held for approval from the specific capstone certificate coordinator.
+- An online application for admission as a University Special student.
+On your application, select UNCS Capstone Certificate and the program: Clinical and Community Outcomes.
+This application is received and processed by Adult Career and Special Student Services (ACSSS).
+The final admission decision is made by the Institute for Clinical and Translational Research.

-2. Submission of materials to the capstone certificate program coordinator : Sharon Schumacher, 701 Highland Ave., University of Wisconsin, Madison, WI 53705, firstname.lastname@example.org:
+2. Submission of the following materials to the capstone certificate program coordinator : Sharon Schumacher, 701 Highland Ave., University of Wisconsin, Madison, WI 53705, firstname.lastname@example.org:

-- If English is not the native language or whose undergraduate instruction was not in English, official scores from the Test of English as a Foreign Language (TOEFL) or the Michigan English Language Assessment Battery (MELAB).
+- If English is not your native language or your undergraduate instruction was not in English, please send your official scores from the Test of English as a Foreign Language (TOEFL) or the Michigan English Language Assessment Battery (MELAB).
 An admitted Capstone applicant must have a TOEFL (paper-based) test score above 580; TOEFL computer-based test (CBT) score above 237; or MELAB score above 82.

 Notification of admission to the capstone certificate program:

-Three courses are required from the electives course lists; one course from three of the four course lists.
+Three courses are required from the electives course lists; one course from each of three of the four course lists.
 One course must be taken from the Working with Communities course list.

 Working with Communities